Franz Waxman: Later life (1960–1967)

 Waxman's later life saw continuing growth of his reputation as a composer.
 Christopher Palmer writes that at the time of his death in 1967, "Waxman was at the zenith of his powers."
 Waxman's output in the 1960s was perhaps more subdued than that which came before it, however he did write Taras Bulba in 1962.
 Waxman worked on several television shows, including Gunsmoke, in 1966.

 The Song of Terezín (1964–65) was based upon poetry by children trapped in the Nazi's Theresienstadt concentration camp.
-Perhaps Waxman's deep spiritual connection to the subject came from his own encounters with Nazism on a Berlin street in 1934, but whatever the reason for Waxman's deep commitment to the subject, The Song of Terezin stands as the exemplary work of the composer's life.
+Perhaps Waxman's deep spiritual connection to the subject came from his own encounters with Nazism on a Berlin street in 1934, but whatever the reason for Waxman's deep commitment to the subject, The Song of Terezín stands as the exemplary work of the composer's life.
 The work is composed for mixed chorus, children's chorus, soprano soloist, and orchestra.

 He had a son, John Waxman; John had two children, Josh and Alyce Waxman; and Josh had three children, Andrew, Christopher, and Grace Waxman.

 Waxman died from cancer in February 1967, two months after his sixtieth birthday.
 His legacy contains over 150 film scores and an abundant collection of concert works.